 The organiser’s choice and use of the technology platforms was certainly effective for putting out learning materials and delivering sessions to a very large group.
 There was the added bonus of staggering some of the delivery beyond the conference with materials including not just digital handouts but hours of recordings to watch back.

-What will the event be like next year I wonder.
-Certainly the in-person format is an experience we should strive to hold on to but there are some amazing benefits of the online model too.
-I’d vote for some form of hybrid if that’s doable and with the track record I believe they can do it.
-One thing is certain there is a kind of magic when we come together and in the words of the chair ‘… something unites us in our delight of the written word.’
+What will the event be like next year, I wonder.
+Certainly, the in-person format is an experience we should strive to hold on to, but there are some outstanding benefits of the online model too.
+I’d vote for some form of hybrid if that’s doable, and with the track record, I believe they can do it.
+One thing is certain, there is a kind of magic when we come together and in the words of the chair, ‘… something unites us in our delight of the written word.’